xingchenxu28/HiJAC/README.md

 ## Resume from breakpoints

 Suppose you have split your parameter space into $k$ subspaces `/HiJAC/run1`, `/HiJAC/run2` .. `/HiJAC/runk`, and $k$ = `maximum allowed jobs in queue for your HPC cluster`.
-If all your jobs are terminated and not all parameters are calculated according to the method in section 3.7, you have to finish the remaining parameter space.
-First check which subjob is incomplete:
+If all your jobs are terminated but not all parameters are calculated, you have to submit the jobs again.
+First check which subjobs are incomplete:

 ```sh
 math <arraycheck.m> arraycheck.out&